dc dotCreds

 How are Life Insurance License questions generated?

-dotCreds builds Life Insurance License practice questions from public exam objectives and Insurance exam and documentation references.
+dotCreds builds Life Insurance License practice questions from Insurance documentation and source-backed references, with official or primary sources preferred first.
 The questions are written for realistic study practice, not copied from exam dumps.

 How are explanations sourced?